K-stability and birational models of moduli of quartic K3 surfaces: Introduction

 In particular, it is natural to ask if there exists a modular way to resolve the (birational) period map.
 When the degree $2d=2$, there is a birational period map between the GIT quotient of sextic plane curves and $\sF_{2}^*$, since a generic such K3 is the double cover of $\bP^2$ ramified along a sextic.
 By work of Looijenga and Shah, this map can be resolved by considering either a partial Kirwan desingularization of the GIT quotient, or via a small partial resolution of $\sF_2^*$ \cite{Sha80, Loo86}.
 A realization of Laza-O'Grady (based on work of Looijenga), is that an alternate systematic approach to this problem is via interpolating the Proj of $R(\sF_2, \lambda + \beta \Delta)$, where $\lambda$ is the Hodge line bundle on $\sF_2$, the divisor $\Delta$ is some geometrically meaningful Heegner divisor, and $\beta$ varies between $0$ and $1$ (see e.g. \cite{LO18b}).

 When the degree $2d=4$ (for simplicity, denoted by $\fM=\fM_{4}$ and $\sF=\sF_4$), a distinguished geometric compactification is given by the GIT moduli space $\ofM^{\GIT}$ of quartic surfaces in $\bP^3$.
 There is a birational period map $\fp: \ofM^{\GIT}\dashrightarrow \sF^*$ with much more complicated exceptional loci as compared to the degree two case.
-In a series of papers \cite{LO19, LO18b, LO18a}, Laza and O'Grady proposed a systematic way to resolve such period maps via a sequence of explicit birational transformations governed by the Heegner divisors in $\sF^*$, and predict that they satisfy a natural interpolation.
+In a series of papers \cite{LO19, LO18b, LO18a}, Laza and O'Grady proposed a systematic way to resolve such period maps (when $\sF$ is an arithmetic quotient of a Type IV Hermitian symmetric domain) via a sequence of explicit birational transformations governed by the Heegner divisors in $\sF^*$, and predict that they satisfy a natural interpolation.
 Motivated by the Hassett-Keel program -- running the log minimal model program on $\overline{M}_g$ to interpolate between different birational models of the moduli space of curves (see e.g. \cite{hassett2013log}), they named this program the \emph{Hassett-Keel-Looijenga program}.
 In \cite{LO18a}, Laza and O'Grady verified their proposal for the the moduli of hyperelliptic quartic K3 surfaces, which is an $18$-dimensional divisor in $\sF^*$, but their prediction for the $19$-dimensional space $\sF$ has remained open.
 One of the main purposes of this paper is to completely verify their prediction for $\sF$ using the recently constructed moduli spaces of log Fano pairs from the theory of K-stability.
+We note that the analogous question in the case of EPW sextics remains open, and it would be interesting to try to use K-moduli to study their compactifications.

 For a rational number $c\in (0,1)$, the pair $(\bP^3, cS)$ is a log Fano pair, where $S\subset\bP^3$ is a smooth quartic surface.
 Thus, K-stability provides a natural framework to construct geometrically meaningful compactifications of moduli of quartic K3 surfaces.
 In recent years, the algebro-geometric theory of constructing projective K-moduli spaces of log Fano pairs has been completed as a combination of the important works \cite{Jia17, LWX18, CP18, BX18, ABHLX19, BLX19, Xu19, XZ19, XZ20, BHLLX20, LXZ21}.
 Meanwhile, when we vary the coefficient $c$, the K-moduli spaces of $\bQ$-Gorenstein smoothable log Fano pairs display wall-crossing phenomena as established in \cite{ADL19} (see also \cite{Zho21b}).